Boni Avibus: Early life and career beginnings

 Sigrid was born in Bandung, West Java, Indonesia.
 She had experienced rejection when she want to study in formal and non formal schools because of her age are considered not sufficient by education regulations in 2006.
 In an effort to find a school, then there is a primary headmaster who is interested in her ability to speak expressed a desire, she then get a guarantee to be able to attend school.
 She had another obstacle to be involved in activities outside of school until then a community of theater run by Yusef Muldiyana allow her to watch the process of theatrical practice.
 This opportunity opened the way to art after she showed her ability to adapt with the cast of a work which will be staged on theater script Ignatius.
 She's theatrical performances for eventually making her known by some cultural observer and local theater communities whom recommended her to bring culture speech at anniversary of Indonesia Theater Federation 2008 in Graha Bhakti Budaya Taman Ismail Marzuki, Jakarta and introduce her to the bureaucrats, cultural observer and national artists.

-The celebration is then to be the starting point for her single perform in various public spaces and make her become better known as Indonesia's youngest theater artist, invited to make a speech at the convention of independent candidates for president of Indonesia in the 2009 elections, even a great Indonesian author like Putu Wijaya not hesitate to make a new monologue manuscript for her perform at Indonesia's Theater Rostrum # 2 in Surakarta in October 2010.
+The celebration was the starting point for her single performance in various public spaces that made her known as Indonesia's youngest theater artist.
+She invited to make a speech at the convention of independent candidates for president of Indonesia in the 2009 elections.
+Renowned Indonesian author like Putu Wijaya wrote a monologue manuscript for her perform at Indonesia's Theater Rostrum # 2 in Surakarta in October 2010.

 In mid of 2009, Sigrid to be ones who inspiring the founding of Teater Anak Negeri which introduced the art of theater, culture, workgroup, personal management and leadership from an early age in the general public and provide direct motivation in children that age.